gmihaiescu/docker/seqware_whitestar_with_pancancer/README.md

         sudo apt-get install python-pip
         pip install awscli

 You will also require the tabix container in order to run the Sanger workflow.

-If you are building the container, you will require the seqware\_inside docker image on your system.
+If you are building the container, you will require the seqware\_whitestar image on your system.

 ## Getting the image